Lessons for 2019

 A friend once told me (I have lots who just tell me things), that if someone hates on you, it means you made it.
 So next time you get a crude remark from anyone, just remind yourself that you made it and they need to evaluate themselves.
 The world is filled with trolls so don’t give them any satisfaction that they ruined your day.

 Unfollow people who make you feel worthless

-Social media is world that literally can make or break you.
-There’s people that post to brag, that inspire you to travel or simply want to make you aware of specific things.
-Follow people who stipulates your desire and mind with their images and posts, unfollow people who make you feel worthless about yourself and your life.
+Social media is a world that literally can make or break you.
+There are people that post to brag, that inspire you to travel or simply want to make you aware of specific things.
+Follow people who stipulate your desire and mind with their images and posts, unfollow people who make you feel worthless about yourself and your life.
 There’s nothing worse than having people plaster your feed with undesirable goals or who make you feel small.

 I literally muted a fellow blogger because she constantly comments indirectly towards me even though I’ve spoken to her and tried to give her the benefit of the doubt.
 Just switch off.
 That mute button is there for a reason.

 Make yourself a priority

 It’s not selfish to put yourself first.
 You need to look after you; mentally and physically, instead of always taking care of others.
 I make a point to take myself out on dates.
 Sounds strange but you’ll thank me later.
 Have coffee alone, watch a movie in your own company or even travel solo.
 You might surprise yourself by learning a thing or two you didn’t know.

 You can also watch how 2018 was for me and my plans for 2019.